 Because they created a cute little pyramid to organize food by level of importance?
 Or slapped a nutrition label on the back of all our “food”?

 How convenient!
-These people, whoever they are, know exactly what I need to be a healthy American.
+These people know exactly what I need to be a healthy American.

 If only they really cared about our health instead of their paychecks.

 Fellow Americans of my generation, I don’t know about you, but I remember growing up in public school where milk in little cartons was provided at least twice a day.
 We had breaks during the day to drink milk that was delivered to our classrooms.
 Take your pick, chocolate or regular?

 But why milk?
 How come we weren’t offered water as an option?
 Or any option at all for that matter?